jmoekamp/mastodon_toot_scraper/README.md

 The Mastodon instance is throttling requests.
 The script reads `Retry-After` headers and waits accordingly.
 It also monitors `X-RateLimit-Remaining` and automatically slows down when the budget gets low.
 If you still see 429 errors, increase `--rate-limit` to add more time between calls.

+### "Possible truncation" warning

+Mastodon's `/context` API endpoint silently caps the number of returned descendants (typically around 4000).
+The script detects this by comparing the number of descendants received against the root toot's `replies_count`.
+This is a server-side limitation that cannot be worked around — the warning is informational only.
+Very large threads will show fewer replies than actually exist.

 ### Stale comments

 Cached HTML is served until `--max-age` expires.
 Use `--force` to re-fetch immediately, or reduce `--max-age` for more frequent updates.